TomasiakM/myWallet/README.md

-myWallet is a program that stores information about uset finances and shows useful data
+myWallet is a program that stores information about user finances and shows useful data